Wine-NSPA – Aggregate-Wait and Async Completion

 30k stress + full native ntsync suite PASS, dmesg clean

-The follow-up kernel fixes in 072bfee matter here.
+The follow-up kernel fixes matter here.
 The first 1010 cut exposed exactly the kind of PI edge that the dispatcher cannot tolerate: an aggregate-waiting dispatcher must still be visible to SEND_PI wake/boost logic and must not be woken before the new boost state is established.
-The production module includes those corrections.
+The current overlay includes those corrections.

 The public decomposition plan still has queued work in front of it, but the aggregate-wait story is no longer purely hypothetical.